Full name James Kerr Fuller

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-He has great potential and Gloucestershire will hope he can become their attack leader but he has only played in fits and starts because of a poor record with injuries.
+Gloucestershire's hopes that he would become their attack leader never materialised as he played in fits and starts because of a poor record with injuries.
 At the start of the 2013 season he broke a finger; that winter he impressed as an overseas player for Auckland before suffering a hip problem; then back at Gloucestershire his season was over as early as May by a foot injury that eventually required surgery.

-When he gets on the park, he is a tall lively seamer who can move the ball.
-He took a hat-trick across two overs against Worcestershire at Cheltenham in July 2013 and signed a two-year contract extension at the end of the season.
+When he got on the park, he was a tall lively seamer who could move the ball.
+He took a hat-trick across two overs against Worcestershire at Cheltenham in July 2013 and signed a two-year contract extension at the end of the season before Middlesex came calling.